adobe/summit2019-l722-lab-project/README.md

 # Adobe Summit 2019 L722 Sample Project

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This repository contains a sample Adobe Experience Manager project.
+It is meant to accompany the workbook for Lab L722, "Get Up, Running, and Integrated with Cloud Manager for Experience Manager".

+> This project intentionally includes bugs.
+It should not be used as a point of reference for how to implement Experience Manager projects.
+For information on the specific issues present in this project, please consult the lab workbook.

 ## Modules